What Max Reckons Blogs

 My newspaper offered a “life hack” for better storage of food in zip-lock bags: Put your germ-laden lips on the bag and suck the remaining air out.
 They had a video of a woman doing her best not to exhale a mouth full of bacteria into a bag, to demonstrate.
 That really enraged me.
 I’m no doctor but I’ll take my chances with regular air over sealing in the escaped vestiges of whatever just crawled back out of your lungs.
 Really, it’s the label “life hack” that put it over the top.
 Like they think it’s so clever.
 Why don’t you go save some snakebite victims by suckling at their open wounds, you barbarians.

 Which dystopian horrors you’ve imagined have actually come true so far?

+ALL OF THEM.
+Sometimes I think, “Well, at least THIS hasn’t happened,” then BAM, here’s Trump’s first TV ad.
 That thing is really something.
 It reminds me of why I got out of satire.
 I can’t do anything with that.
 It’s already a parody.